jzornes13/Network-Security-and-Inspecting-Traffic-between-Azure-Virtual-Machines/README.md

 <p>
 22

--once in vm2 from powershell type id then enter(this gives you the identity of vm2 user)
+-  Once in vm2 from powershell type id then enter(this gives you the identity of vm2 user)

--observe traffic in wireshark
+-  Observe traffic in wireshark

--type exit to close and return to vm1
+-  Type exit to close and return to vm1
 </p>
 <br />